 Construction will occur across the site while the rest of site must continue to operate safely, in the case of the PGE dam.
 Public tours will also continue during construction.
-The CM/GC contracting process will enable the contractor to work with the project architect and construction and design staff to minimize conflict between the project and ongoing operations, by providing early input into issues of construction staging areas, construction access corridors, and scheduling.
+The contracting process will enable the project team to minimize conflict between the project and ongoing operations, by providing early input into issues of construction staging areas, construction access corridors, and scheduling.
 Such integrated early planning efforts are expected to limit conflicts thus reduce the risk of construction delays and costly change orders.